PrakharChaturvedi/Obsidian/SIH - Schedule.md

 		- Certificate Distribution.

 ## Things Needed
-- Coffee/Ice-tea vending machine
+- Coffee/Ice-tea vending machine.
-- Few Mattress and beds for res
+- Few Mattress and beds for rest.
+- Water Dispenser.
+- Files with notepad, pen and scoring sheets for Judges.
 -